 But, a word of caution: We suggest not claiming unemployment if you plan to go back to H1B or L status soon as you do not expect your dates to get current in the final action chart soon.

 H-1b employees can take unpaid leave by their own choice and stay in the US for visiting places in the U.S., taking care of a sick relative, maternity leave, or medical leave for treatment of a condition.

 USCIS has not said anything explicitly about the unpaid leave due to Coronavirus forced business closures.

 It is possible that they allow it in the future with valid proofs.

 What we recommend is to wait in the US for 60 days on unpaid leave.
-If your employer is not restarting your payroll after 60 days, we suggest to leave the US and return later.
+If your employer is not restarting your payroll after 60 days, we suggest leaving the US and return later.

 H1B is allowed to take unpaid maternity leave.
-The time will be counted as legal time if the leave term is as per the employer’s general leave policy.
+The time will be counted as legal time if the vacation term is as per the employer’s general leave policy.

 This policy should be documented and should be sent as proof to USCIS with an H1B extension.